kwotsin/jekyll/_posts/2017-02-11-transfer-learning.md

 INFO:tensorflow:Current Streaming Accuracy: 0.538086
 ```

 The loss seems to hover around the value 2 although the training has been done for some time.
-Also, while the checkpointed model gives a performance of around 80% accuracy after 5 epochs, the accuracy remains as low as this.
+Also, while the checkpointed model gives a performance of around 80% accuracy after 5 epochs, the accuracy for the 'clean' model remains as low as 53%.
 Evaluating this trained 'clean' model would probably give a lower accuracy than the training.

-The Final Verdict: A model restored from the checkpoint performs the best!
+**The Final Verdict**: A model restored from the checkpoint performs the best!

 ---